apache/doris/docs/documentation/en/sql-reference/sql-functions/bitmap-functions/bitmap_from_string.md

 `BITMAP BITMAP_FROM_STRING(VARCHAR input)`

 Convert a string into a bitmap.
+The input string should be a comma separated UNIT32.
+For example: input string "0, 1, 2" will be converted to a Bitmap with bit 0, 1, 2 set.
 If input string is invalid, return NULL.

 ## example